Yoctol/bottender/docs/channel-slack-setup.md

 <p><img width="800" src="https://user-images.githubusercontent.com/563929/82586596-65b0b500-9bca-11ea-83eb-db2a032e5205.png"></p>

-You can see the word `Verified` after the webhook URL setting.
+You can see the word `Verified` after setting the webhook URL.

 Now, open the `Subscribe to bot events` block to subscribe some events.